tbranyen/calendar.js/README.md

 calendar.js
 ===========

-A drop-in component for creating calendars in modern web browsers with performance, flexibility, and stability in mind.
+A tiny component for creating calendars in modern web browsers with performance, flexibility, and stability in mind.

 ## Download & Include ##